tox999/PriceUndercutter/README.md

 5. You can scroll up/down to modify the top price in your new order to undercut your competitors. (edited)

 What could be improved and added:
+* Add some graphics.
+* Show item image you are getting top price for (from name of the log file using EVE api).
+* Add actual undercutting by implementing the ticks like in-game depending on the price.